↑ Home ↑

 Dr. House: Iranian women?
 Drag queens in Uganda?
 Patriotism is nothing but loyalty to real estate.
 Real estate that's been conquered 800 times by 800 different regimes with 800 different cultures.
 But each time it's just the best.
 I claim this burger in the name of Queen Isabella of Spain.

-Stephen Jay Gould was asked in an interview about his stomach cancer: "Am I a better person for having suffered through and survived stomach cancer?
+Stephen Jay Gould ("The Median Isn't the Message") was asked in an interview about his stomach cancer: "Am I a better person for having suffered through and survived stomach cancer?
 No, I was a great person beforehand.
 Do I have a fuller appreciation of life?
 No, I appreciated it just fine before, thank you very much."
 (Not his actual words, but you get his drift.)
 In somewhat the same vein is this excerpt from a piece by the late Andre Dubus ("Remembering Andre Dubus"), titled "Crip Sheet: Why the Able-Bodied Still Don't Get It".
 (Utne Reader, Sept-Oct 1997; originally published in Epoch, 1997 Series, Vol. 46, No. 1)

 I sing of those who cannot.
 To view human suffering as an abstraction, as a statement about how plucky we all are, is to blow air through brass while the boys and girls march in parade off to war.
 Seeing the flesh as only a challenge to the spirit is as false as seeing the spirit as only a challenge to the flesh.
 On the planet are people with whole and strong bodies, whose wounded spirits need the constant help that the quadriplegic needs for his body.
 What we need is not the sound of horns rising to the sky but the steady beat of the bass drum.
 When you march to a bass drum, your left foot touches the earth with each beat, and you can feel the drum in your body: boom and boom and boom and pity people pity people pity people.